umarpathan/pytest-api-example-umar/README.md

 - [ ] Extend and fix the 3 tests from [test_pet.py](test_pet.py#1).
 There are TODO instructions for each test listed in the file
 - [ ] Create the PATCH test for [test_store.py](test_store.py#1).
 There are TODO instructions for test along with optional tasks
 - [ ] Take note of any bugs you may have found

+### Umar Bugs
+-- Could not authorise and authenticate the apis.